-- Mesobuthus caucasicus, Mesobuthus eupeus, Mesobuthus macmahoni, Orthochirus afghanus, Orthochirus jalalabadensis, Orthochirus pallidus, and Orthochirus samrchelsis, There are a number of dangerous Buthid scorpions, but there are also some known to cause minimal effects only.
+- Buthacus striffleri, Compsobuthus afghanus, Mesobuthus caucasicus, Mesobuthus eupeus, Mesobuthus macmahoni, Orthochirus afghanus, Orthochirus pallidus, Orthochirus scrobiculosus, and Sassanidotus gracili: There are a number of dangerous Buthid scorpions, but there are also some known to cause minimal effects only.
 Without clinical data it is unclear where these species fit within that spectrum. - Hottentotta alticola, and Hottentotta saulcyi: Moderate envenoming possible but unlikely to prove lethal.
-Stings by these scorpions are likely to cause only short lived local effects, such as pain, without systemic effects. - Scorpiops afghanus, Mild envenoming only, not likely to prove lethal.
+Stings by these scorpions are likely to cause only short lived local effects, such as pain, without systemic effects. - Scorpiops afghanus: Mild envenoming only, not likely to prove lethal.
 Stings by these scorpions are likely to cause only short lived local effects, such as pain, without systemic effects.